Access Rights

 All webhooks are sent as a POST request with data in the POST body as JSON, by default the body will always contain Event ID, Webhook ID, Timestamp, additional values depend on the trigger being used.

-A call is considered successfully sent if a response code <500 is received, even if the status code is an error code it is still conidered received by the destination.
+A call is considered successfully sent if a response code <500 is received, even if the status code is an error code it is still considered received by the destination.
 If a call is unsuccessful then the server will attempt to resend it with an increased delay between or until the Server queue limit is reached at which point the message will be dropped.

 Webhooks are sent by the SES which is running the event file, if you are timing offline, even with online forwarding enabled, the webhooks will only be sent by your local SES.